When do babies sleep all night? When will my baby sleep through the night? When will my baby sleep longer at night?

 Once you make your choice and purchase, you will immediately receive an e-mail with your Helpdesk login information.
 You’ll be able to login and get started right away – it’s that simple!

-Share your sleep training tips and questions with us – we love to hear from you!
+Share your sleep training tips with us – we love to hear from you!

 Essential Keys to Your Newborn’s Sleep is THE newborn sleep book that will help you to not only improve your newborn’s sleep using gentle, sleep-inducing routines – it will also answer your feeding and newborn care questions.
 You can even buy a bundle package that includes the e-book AND a Personalized Sleep Plan™ PLUS a follow-up email to use for further support!

 For those persistent nighttime struggles, check out The 3 Step System to Help Your Baby Sleep.
 Using the same unique approach and practical tools for success, this e-book helps you and your baby sleep through the night.

 If you’re looking for ways to get your baby or toddler into a healthy sleeping routine during the day, I encourage you to explore Mastering Naps and Schedules.
 This is your comprehensive guide to napping routines, nap transitions, and all the other important “how-tos” of good baby sleep.
 With over 45 sample sleep schedules and planning worksheets, Mastering Naps and Schedules is a hands-on tool ideal for any parenting style.

 For those persistent toddler sleep struggles, check out The 5 Step System to Help Your Toddler Sleep.
 This e-book helps you and your toddler sleep through the night and enjoy a better daytime schedule.